andrewdalpino/DNAHash/README.md

 > **Note:** The maximum sequence length is platform dependent.
 On a 64-bit machine, the max length is 31.
 On a 32-bit machine, the max length is 15.

-> **Note:** Due to the probabilistic nature of the Bloom filter, DNA Hash may over count sequences but at a bounded user-defined rate.
+> **Note:** Due to the probabilistic nature of the Bloom filter, DNA Hash may over count sequences at a bounded rate.

 ## Installation
 Install DNA Hash using a Python package manager, example pip: